Kitchen Coffee Station

 We have transformed our kitchen from what it looked like when we first moved in four and a half years ago.
 This is what it looked like when we moved in.

 As time progressed, we moved the cabinets to ceiling, and moved the fridge to the left of the stove (among many other things).
+[The fridge had been over to the right of the dishwasher when we bought the rancher.]

 But then, I moved the fridge a second time to its third and final home.
 I moved my baking cabinet to the left of the stove.
-The top of the baking cabinet had already started becoming part of the coffee station.
+The top of my rolling baking cabinet had already started becoming part of the coffee station.
 My kitchen is blessed with a ton of outlets, so I just moved the coffee maker along with the baking station when I moved it.

 Then I installed an extra free cabinet over the baking cabinet, all by myself.
 How? you might wonder.
 I wondered that, too!